wu-thomas/SUMMER-DHS/Vignette/Data Souce and Pipeline Overview/data_source_pipeline_overview.md

 </center>

-2. Run "create_folder.R".
+2. Run "create_folder.R" in Rstudio.
 Make sure to specify the country in the top section of the script.
 This creates the folder structure to save data and results.
 After this step, the folder structure will look like:

 <center>